sahilwaje23/SafarMitra/frontend/miscalleanous/selfnotes.md

 - nearby rooms may be removed from navbar
 - will make `general history or profile component` `earnings` component is unique to driver and can have some medium scale statistics

+### entry 4 - 1st feb 2025
+- suggested flow
+  - frontend\src\components\user\SuggestionsList.jsx
+  - forward context values from prev page to this page
+  - filter out rooms in such a way that nearest distance are closer , and source destination are same , mark room creator locations on map simultaneously too each marker has a popup relecting its #number
+  - join button needed for room card once clicked , that room context will be used for roomui componennt then entire lifecycle continues there
+  - end of lifecycle displays to a common thankyou or succesful page which redirects both driver and user to their respective homepages

 ## Yogesh-Palve
 ### entry 1 - 06 jan 2025